GEOG 865

 10. When it's done loading, navigate back to your StreetLighting basemap, and click to open the Layers list in the left-hand pane.

-11. Click the Add New Layer button, and select your new lights layer as the Source.
+11. Click the Add New Layer button, and use the Custom Layer option to select your new lights layer as the Source.

 12. Be sure to click on the Type setting and select Fill.